zyqzxn/YuqiangZhangLab.github.io/README.md

-# Atmospheric Environment Research Group Website
+# Air Quality Modeling & Remote Sensing Research Group Website

 This is the website of our academic research group at SUSTech.
-This website is made with the template from http://www.allanlab.org, and powered by Jekyll.
+The website is made with the template from http://www.allanlab.org, and powered by Jekyll.
+Please feel free to clone the repository and customize it to make your own research website.

-Copyright Atmospheric Environment Research Group.
+Copyright Air Quality Modeling & Remote Sensing Research Group.
 Code released under the MIT License.